29 - Decoding Your Credit Score

 Applying for a lot of credit in a short period can be a red flag.
 Each application can cause a small, temporary dip in your score.

 Lenders like to see that you can responsibly manage different types of credit.
-A healthy mix is a sign of financial maturity and can help you qualify for larger goals, like securing funding for a business through a program like the Exclusive GOLD Program.
+A healthy mix is a sign of financial maturity and can help you qualify for larger goals, like securing funding for a business.

 Your Action Plan: How to Build and Improve Your Score